kyverno/website/content/en/docs/Installation/_index.md

 **Cluster Roles**

+Beginning in 1.8.0, Kyverno uses [aggregated ClusterRoles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles) to search for and combine ClusterRoles which apply to Kyverno.
 The following `ClusterRoles` provide Kyverno with permissions to policies and other Kubernetes resources across all Namespaces:

+* `kyverno`: top-level ClusterRole which aggregates all other Kyverno ClusterRoles
 * `kyverno:policies`: manages policies, reports, generate requests, report change requests, and status
 * `kyverno:view`: views all resources
 * `kyverno:generate`: creates, updates, and deletes resources via generate policy rules